 To verify if this certificate currently qualifies for Title IV Federal Financial Aid please visit the website.

 All students registering for School of Business graduate courses must have graduate standing.
 Non-degree student status is not available.

-Full eligibility and admission requirements can be viewed on the program website.
+Full eligibility and admission requirements can be viewed on the School of Business website.